viviandotdev/ObsidianVault/30 Notes/Embracing the Struggle - The Power of the Generation Effect in Learning.md

 **How to use this when you're learning**
 1. **Pretesting**: Before you dive into a new topic, look for questions about what you're going to learn.
 Take a guess at the answers using what you already know.
 This approach primes your mind, settings the stage for absorbing new information.
-2. **[[Active Recall]]**: After you've studied something new, shut your book and see if you can recall what you just learned.](<# Embracing the Struggle: The Power of the Generation Effect in Learning
+2. **[[Active recall is the process of retrieving information from memory without looking at your notes or other aids.]]**: After you've studied something new, shut your book and see if you can recall what you just learned.](<# Embracing the Struggle: The Power of the Generation Effect in Learning

 ****